smolang/inkblot/README.md

 * `ExFactory.loadFromURI(uri: String)` loads a single object given its anchor URI
 * `ExFactory.commitAndLoadAll()` returns a list of all class instances in the datastore
 * `ExFactory.commitAndLoadSelected(filter: String)` returns a list of all class instances matching the given SPARQL filter expression (using variable names as in the input SPARQL query)
+* `ExFactory.validateOnlineData()` runs validating SPARQL queries against the endpoint to check if the datastore is consistent with the assumptions made in the configuration.
+Causes a `ValidationQueryFailure` constraint violation on failure.
+* `ExFactory.addValidatingQuery(query: Query)` add an additional custom validating query.
+This query will be executed every time `validateOnlineData` is called and is expected to return an empty result.
+If the result is not empty, an exception is thrown.

 ### Classes